TheOdinProject/curriculum/ruby/basics/methods.md

 `my_name` is the name of the method, you can name it whatever you wish.

-`"Joe Smith"` is in the method body, the method will return this sting when its *called*
+`"Joe Smith"` is in the method body, the method will return this string when its *called*

 `end` as you might have guessed marks the end of the method definition.